FloSchuberth/cSEM/README.md

       - Functions `csem()` and `cca()` provide default choices for most of its arguments (similarity to the `sem` and `cfa` functions of the [lavaan](http://lavaan.ugent.be/) package is intended).
-      - Well documented (Vignettes, HTML output, a website, intro course(s)).
+      - (Eventually) well documented (Vignettes, HTML output, a website, intro course(s)).
 Of course this may take some time\!
       - There will be an extensive (non-expert) visually and didactically appealing documentation designed to make the learning curve of both the methods involved and the package as